This piece won the Anne Flexner Memorial Award for Fiction and the Rudolph William Rosati Creative Writing Award in 2020.

 The stylist laughs.
 “So where are you from, honey?”

-It’s a bit of a loaded question—I was born in a different place than where I lived longest or where I liked best, and all of those are different from where I live now and where my parents ended up settling in their early retirement.
+It’s a bit of a loaded question—I was born in a different place than where I lived longest or where I liked best, and all of those are different from where I live now.
 I settle on, “Vienna,” because that’s where my grandmother is from and I lived there for a few months when I was a kid.

 “Germany?”
 She talks with her mouth too wide open, like she wants me to count her teeth.